 - exemption from maximum study period requirements.

-Applications for dispensation must submittet to the board of studies in your department or faculty at UCPH.
-Before submitting your application, we suggest that you get in touch with the relevant person at your faculty in order to receive advice on your options as well as the application process – for example, not all study programmes require that you apply for dispensation in order to receive extra time for your exam.
+Applications for dispensation must submitted to the board of studies in your department or faculty.
+Before submitting your application, we suggest that you get in touch with the contact person at your faculty in order to receive advice on your options as well as the application process.
+For example, not all programmes require that you apply for dispensation in order to receive extra time for your exam.